grafana/loki/docs/api.md

 - [`GET /flush`](#get-flush)
 - [`GET /metrics`](#get-metrics)

+The API endpoints starting with `/loki/` are [Prometheus API-compatible](https://prometheus.io/docs/prometheus/latest/querying/api/) and the result formats can be used interchangeably.

 [Example clients](#example-clients) can be found at the bottom of this document.

+## Matrix, Vector, And Streams

+Some Loki API endpoints return a result of a metrix, a vector, or a stream:

+- Matrix: a table of values where each row represents a different label set and the columns are each sample value for that row over the queried time.
+  Matrix types are only returned when running a query that computes some value.
+  Unlike vectors and stream, the sample value in a matrix will never be a log line.

+- Instant Vector: denoted in the type as just `vector`, an Instant Vector represents the latest received value (log) for a given labelset over time.
+  Instant Vectors are only returned when doing a query against a single point in time.

+- Stream: a Stream is a set of all values (logs) for a given label set over the queried time range.

 ## `GET /loki/api/v1/query`